oemof/tespy/docs/tespy_modules/other.rst

 - derivatives to **fluid composition** are placed in the remaining elements beginning at the fourth element of the numpy array (**indices 3:**)

-If calculate the derivatives of our equation, it is easy to find, that only derivatives to mass flow are not zero.
+If we calculate the derivatives of our equation, it is easy to find, that only derivatives to mass flow are not zero.

 - The derivative to mass flow of connection :code:`c1` is equal to :math:`1`